EXXETA/wordpress-plugin-donations/shopware/README.md

   always
   (reset to) **5000**.
 This should not interfere with other products in your shop.
 - Your shop MUST be able to send emails.
+- You need the PHP extension `ext-sodium` enabled.

 ## Shopware 5 Plugin